cyrus-and/gdb-dashboard/README.md

 Follows the list of bundled default modules.
 Refer to the GDB help system for the full syntax.

- * `assembly`

-    Show the disassembled code surrounding the program counter.
+ * `assembly` shows the disassembled code surrounding the program counter.
 The instructions constituting the current statement are marked, if available.

- * `history`

-    List the last entries of the value history.
+ * `history` lists the last entries of the GDB value history.

- * `memory`

-    Allow to inspect memory regions.
+ * `memory` allows to inspect memory regions.

- * `registers`

-    Show the CPU registers and their values.
+ * `registers` shows the CPU registers and their values.

- * `source`

-    Show the program source code, if available.
+ * `source` shows the program source code, if available.

- * `stack`

-    Show the current stack trace including the function name and the file location, if available.
+ * `stack` shows the current stack trace including the function name and the file location, if available.
 Optionally list the frame arguments and locals too.

 Commands
 --------